maavumich/project2/docs/assignment-header.md

 ### Task

 Navigate to `/headers/ex1/` from the root folder of this project.
 You should see `main.cpp` and `maths.h`.
 Something is missing that prevents `main.cpp` from properly compiling and running.
 Identify and fix this issue, then compile and run `main.cpp`.
 To pass this exercise, you must get `"Good job!
 Move onto the next exercise."` to print when you run the compiled binary.
+You are not allowed to modify the `main` function or define new functions within `main.cpp`.
 When you're done, move on to exercise 2.

 ## Exercise 2

-### Task

-Navigate to `/headers/ex2/` from the root folder of this project.
-Again we have a `main.cpp` and a `maths.h`.
-Something else is wrong that prevents `main.cpp` from properly compiling and running.
-Identify and fix this issue, then compile and run `main.cpp`.

-## Exercise 3

 ### Preface

-The compiler reads files sequentially, a line at a time.
+The compiler reads files sequentially, literally a line at a time.
 An interesting side effect of that is that the following code produces a compiler error:

 ```
 #include <iostream>